youwen5/web/routes/+about.typ

 #let chinese-name = html.elem("span", attrs: (lang: "zh-Hans"), [佑文])

+#dropcap[
-How many words does it take to get to know a person?
+  H#smallcaps[ow many words] does it take to get to know a person?
 To start---I could tell you my name is Youwen---romanized directly from the Chinese: #chinese-name.
   I#(apostrophe)m from the San Francisco Bay Area but I currently study and live in Santa Barbara, California.
+]

 I could tell you that I study math, and computers, but I also care at least as much about music and philosophy and the human condition.